Codaisseur/pre-academy-homework/01. Guidelines/README.md

 # Homework Guidelines

 For this assignment you will create a static webpage that is all about you.
-The webpage will need to include your name, an image of yourself and some background info about who you are.
+The webpage will need to include your name, an image of yourself and some background info about who you are/what you want your classmates to know about you.
 This information can be structured/presented any way you want, provided you stay within the arcs of HTML, CSS and JavaScript.

 ### Where do I start?